Harris1250/certificates-tracker/README.md

 ## 📌 Notes
 - Certificates stored locally or on request (not uploaded for privacy).
 - This tracker is updated as I progress through my PM journey.
+- May 22: Reviewed Scrum and Agile topics